mike-rogers/mike-rogers.github.com/index.md

 ---
 layout: page
-title: Uninportant crap
+title: A Blog
-tagline: Usually about software
+tagline: Sometimes about software
 ---

 ## Posts